CyndiJia/my-cdv-fall19/my-work/week3/README.md

 # The Minority Report

-temporary Applications in which data is used to predict the future and we then act upon
+3 Contemporary Applications in which data is used to predict the future and we then act upon
 ***

 ### Situation 1 : Weather Forecast Application